Origami Salami

 Find our 13 photo event archive on Facebook

-OS Beta President Nathan Boerner Takes Top Origami USA Honors for Fifth Consecutive Year with Original Design “Alpaca”
+OS Cincinnati President Nathan Boerner Takes Top Origami USA Honors for Sixth Consecutive Year with Original Design “Alpaca”

 Picture

-Nathan Boerner, President, Origami Beta & Folding for Good 2, Cincinnati, OH, has taken top honors in the annual Origami by Children competition sponsored by Origami USA for the fifth consecutive year.
+Nathan Boerner, President, Origami Cincinnati has taken top honors in the annual Origami by Children competition sponsored by Origami USA for the sixth consecutive year.
 This collection of outstanding origami models by artists under the age of 18 debuts at the Origami USA Annual convention, then travels the United States for exhibit display in museums, libraries, schools, and other public places.
 Nathan’s 2012 winning model, Alpaca, is an original design.

-Find photos of Nathan’s winning models, plus other of his models, in his Origami Salami Facebook photo archive.
+Find photos of Nathan’s winning models, plus others of his models, in his Origami Salami Facebook photo archive.

 Nathan’s winning models are posted to the official Origami USA Galleries as follows: